YurenSUN/frog-niche-partitioning/README.md

 # frog-niche-partitioning

-This repo includes codes for ML for frog detection in the niche partitioning project.
+This repo includes codes for ML for frog detection in the niche partitioning paper.
+The jupyter notebooks could be run with Google Colab, which has free GPU quota.

+The link to the model that we used for the paper will be included here after paper acceptance.

+## Citation
+To add after paper acceptance.

 ## Audio